Widow SSDI

 Eligibility for Widow’s and Widower’s Benefits

-To qualify for survivor benefits as a widow or widower, several key criteria must be met:
+To qualify for survivor benefits as a widow or widower, several key criteria must be met.
+These rules ensure that benefits are provided to those who are most in need after losing a spouse.
+The key eligibility requirements include:

-If you’re caring for your deceased spouse’s children under 16, you may qualify for benefits regardless of your age.
+In certain cases, exceptions apply.
+For example, if you are caring for your deceased spouse’s child who is under 16, you may qualify for benefits regardless of your own age.

 Special Rules for Disabled Widows and Widowers